St. James Parish deputy fired after computer-aided solicitation of minor, obstruction of justice arrest

 The investigation began after authorities received a tip from the National Center for Missing and Exploited Children.

-Simoneaux, who was also arrested on obstruction of justice charges and booked into the St. James Parish Jail, was fired from his job on Wednesday night.
+Simoneaux, who was arrested on indecent behavior, computer-aided solicitation of a minor, malfeasance and obstruction of justice charges, was booked into the St. James Parish Jail and fired from his job on Wednesday night.

 Trending News